 Historically, in the 17th century, Jack-o’-lantern as a term was possibly applied to the night watchmen who roamed the streets with their lanterns.
 Inspired by this ‘categorization’, the word was colloquially also used for the then-perceived mysterious phenomenon of light (basically the oxidation of methane and phosphine) seen over peat bogs and swamps.
 All known as will-o’-the-wisp, such strange illuminating patterns were often associated with sightings of elemental spirits and even ghosts.

 Such Jack-o’-lanterns are believed to have been made in Ireland during times of Halloween (or Samhain) and the objects, true to their lore, were originally carved from turnips (and often beets and potatoes) as coal-filled lanterns and then endowed with grotesque faces.
-Like many things Irish, the tradition carried over to America, with one of the earliest references to a pumpkin Jack-o’-lantern being made in 1892 at a mayor’s ball in Atlanta.
+Like many things Irish, the tradition carried over to America, with one of the earliest references to a pumpkin Jack-o’-lantern being made in 1892 – which was supposedly displayed at a mayor’s ball in Atlanta.

 9) Apples and Fortune-Telling –